shanapu/MyJailShop/README.md

 ***Description:***

-MyJailShop provide you a high customizable shop with credits system.
+MyJailShop provide you a high customizable shop with credits system intended for jailbreak server.